 \subsection{Related work}

-The question of whether processing a Markov chain by a function retains its Markovianity can be traced back to \citet{burke1958markovian} (see also \citet{pitman1981markov}).
-Chains that satisfy this property under merging some of their states were later termed \emph{lumpable} by \citet{kemeny1983finite}.
-A complete survey of lumpability is beyond the scope of this paper, but we mention the works of \citet{rubino1989weak} and \citet{buchholz1994exact}.
-The notion was also extended in several ways, for instance \emph{quasi-lumpability} \citep{franceschinis1994bounds} where the transition matrix is lumpable modulo some perturbation, or \emph{higher-order lumpability} \citep{gurvits2005markov, geiger2014lumpings}, where a lumped Markov chain may lose its first-order Markov property, but retains a $k$th-order Markov property.
-The problem of lumpability is also directly related to that of \emph{identifiability of hidden Markov sources} \citep{ito1992identifiability,kabayashi1991equivalence, hayashi2019local}.
+The question of whether processing a Markov chain through a function retains its Markovianity can be traced back to \citet{burke1958markovian} (see also \citet{pitman1981markov}).
+Chains that maintain this property under merging of some of their states were later termed lumpable by \citet{kemeny1983finite}.
+While a comprehensive survey of lumpability is beyond the scope of this paper, notable works include those of \citet{rubino1989weak} and \citet{buchholz1994exact}.
+The concept was also extended in various ways, such as quasi-lumpability \citep{franceschinis1994bounds} where the transition matrix is lumpable modulo some perturbation, or higher-order lumpability \citep{gurvits2005markov, geiger2014lumpings}, where a lumped Markov chain may lose its first-order Markov property but retains a $k$th-order Markov property.
+Additionally, the problem of lumpability is directly related to the identifiability of hidden Markov sources \citep{ito1992identifiability,kabayashi1991equivalence, hayashi2019local}.

-Following an axiomatic approach, \citet{doi:10.1080/02331887808801428} first introduced, motivated and analyzed \emph{Markov morphisms}, as the statistical mappings of interest for data-processing.
-More recently, similar approaches have been taken for conditional models \citep{lebanon2005axiomatic, lebanon2012extended, montufar2014fisher}, which put forward several classes of embeddings.
-Although a Markov kernel corresponds to some conditional model, in this paper we also think of it as a stochastic process.
-This invites us to consider a more restricted class of natural embeddings than that of the aforementioned works.
+Following an axiomatic approach, \citet{doi:10.1080/02331887808801428} first introduced, motivated and analyzed Markov morphisms as the statistical mappings of interest for data-processing.
+More recently, similar approaches have been taken to put forward several classes of embeddings for conditional models \citep{lebanon2005axiomatic, lebanon2012extended, montufar2014fisher}.
+Although a stochastic matrix corresponds to some conditional model, in this paper we also think of it as a stochastic process, with a stationary distribution.
+This perspective prompts us to consider a more restricted class of natural embeddings than those discussed in the aforementioned works.